-In general, students are not required to have the approval of a faculty advisor and/or financial aid specialist to drop/add courses.
-However, students who have a hold on their account such as a Financial Aid hold are required to gain approval from their faculty advisor/financial aid specialist.
+Students who have a hold on their account such as a Financial Aid hold are required to gain approval from their faculty advisor/financial aid specialist.
 Holds to students' accounts are indicated on the student portal at https://my.peirce.edu under the My Classes tab.